hhucn/eden/aggregator/doc/03_troubleshooting.md

 This error usually means, that one of the ports that are usually used by EDEN is already bound on your machine.
 The ports EDEN uses per default are:

 - 4284 - The port of D-BAS web view
-- 5222 - Used by D-BAS Notifications
 - 5432 - The default port of the DBAS database
 - 5601 - Kibana interface to control elasticsearch
-- 5671 - RabbitMQ debugging
-- 5672 - RabbitMQ debugging
 - 7777 - A Clojure REPL
 - 8888 - Ring Development Server
 - 9200 - The elasticsearch service